kleene-project/docs/get-started/03_updating_app.md

     $ klee rmc <the-container-id>
     ```

-Repeat the last three steps to remove the updated container and start again from a clean slate.
+Repeat the last three steps to remove the updated container as well, and spin up a new container (step 3).

 >**Note**
 >